 \subsection{Further Discussions}

-\paragraph{Ablation Study} We conducted an ablation study to confirm the contributions of different components in the proposed framework.
-Specifically, we disable the detector, the reward model, and the representatives of agents in separate experiments, with results reported in Table~\ref{ablation}.
+\paragraph{Ablation Study} We conducted an ablation study to confirm the contributions of different components in \name.
+Specifically, we disable the detector, the reward model, and the representative works of agents in separate experiments, with results reported in Table~\ref{ablation}.
 From these results, we can observe that the detector has a significant impact on execution accuracy, as indicated by a notable increase in the incompleteness rate during the meta-agent's task decomposition phase.
-Both the reward model and the representative works are necessary in ensuring the solvability of tasks and in selecting the most suitable agents for each sub-task.
+Both the reward model and the representative works are necessary for ensuring the solvability of sub-tasks and for selecting the most suitable agents for each sub-task.
 Overall, these results demonstrate that all three components are indispensable, working together to ensure the feasibility of task decomposition and allocation, leading to satisfactory responses to the original user queries.